 But also say that at night, it shines like a galaxy.
 You can look into the swirling color of blazing projections on the sides of skyscrapers and see something pristine.
 The skyline pierces the dark of night like radiant spears.
 When the morning comes, and you’re left with grimy steel, all you have to do is remember the night before when Houston was beautiful.

-Each leap pops while my jumps stir up hot gusts of wind.
+Each leap pops and stirs up hot gusts of wind.
 I time my landings so that I absorb the energy of crashing into pavement.
 I grin and laugh as I spin into another launching blast to the next roof over, alighting for a fraction of a second before I kick off again, kinetically charging my legs.
 I soar between the gaps in the skyline.

 Orange streetlights and the occasional burst of color from Downtown Houston slice apart the shadows, so that one street is near pitch darkness and the next is neon daylight.
 My goggles automatically adjust between regular and night vision so that my sight isn’t hampered at all.